CloudLabsAI-Azure/Azure-Cloud-Sandbox/Userguide.md

 1. **Resources usage:** Please stop the virtual machines and other resources when not in use to minimize the Azure spend.

 1. **Alert notifications:** Make sure to check your registered email's inbox for any alert-related mails.
 Alerts give you can head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.

-## Sandbox Use Cases

-The provided sandbox environment is meticulously equipped with comprehensive privileges, resources, pre-configured accounts, and requisite licenses, all tailored to facilitate and enhance your exploration of the resources.
-This carefully curated environment is designed to empower users like yourself to delve into the intricacies of the **Power Platform Copilot** with optimal support and efficiency.
-Here are few of the concepts that can be explored utilizing this sandbox environment.

-- Providing real-time intelligent assistance, enabling users to enhance their creativity, productivity, and skills for the following applications:

-    - Microsoft EntraID
-    - Power Apps Copilot
-    - Power Automate Copilot
-    - Microsoft 365 Apps
-    - Microsoft Copilot Studio
-    - Managing users using Power Platform Copilot
-    - Using Copilot Lab for learning the Copilot prompts and finding Power Prompts - those phrases you share with Copilot that accelerate your productivity.

-These represent only a fraction of the capabilities that can be attained.
-Feel free to delve deeper into additional features and offerings of **Power Platform Copilot**.

 ## Common Troubleshooting